pavanh007/blueOwls/README.md

 ## How to run this on your machine

 1. [CLONE](git clone git@github.com:pavanh007/blueOwlsAssign.git) the repository.
+2. FE: https://blue-owls-assign-4gff.vercel.app/  && NOTE: BE not deployed

-2. Clone the repository to your machine.
+3. Clone the repository to your machine.

    ```bash
    $ git clone git@github.com:pavanh007/blueOwlsAssign.git
    ```

-3. Install node_modules.
+4. Install node_modules.

    1. We're working with older systems or libraries that require compatibility with OpenSSL 1.0.x.
    2. We encounter errors related to OpenSSL when running your Node.js application, especially when dealing with SSL/TLS connections.